-Here are seven medical spa marketing tips that may have flown under your radar.
+Here are 9 med spa marketing ideas that may have flown under your radar.
 Read on for some creative ways to promote your med spa business.

-So many businesses are so eager to launch their marketing campaigns that they forget the most important step, identifying their core audience.
+Many spa businesses are so eager to launch their marketing campaigns that they forget the most important step, identifying their core audience.
 Finding your audience is absolutely necessary and should be one of the first steps when creating your spa marketing plan.
 It saves you money and helps you better target your advertising.

 In truth, your advertising efforts may be pretty solid already.
-But if you're casting your net too wide (or too narrow) you're going to spend money on campaigns that won't necessarily generate into leads.
+But if you're casting your net too wide (or too narrow), you're going to spend money on digital marketing campaigns that won't necessarily generate into leads.
 Med spa marketing needs to be focused.